 4. The Split-the-Bill-After-Ordering Squad

-Ah, the ol’ “Can you split the bill seven ways, and oh, Dave only had a salad, but he also had three beers, and I think Sarah had some of my fries” scenario.
-Splitting the bill is fine and dandy if you plan ahead.
-Springing it on your server after a complex order with all the casualness of asking for extra napkins?
-That’s a recipe for a headache.
+Ah, the ol’ “Can you split the bill seven ways, and oh, Dave just had a salad, but he also drank three beers, and I think Sarah snuck a couple of my fries” situation.
+It’s all fine if you split the bill, provided you’re thinking ahead.
+Springing it on your server after an elaborate order, with the same casualness as asking for extra napkins?
+That’s a headache for you.
+All just split it afterwards.

 5. The Modifier Mayhem

-Gluten-free bun, no tomatoes, extra cheese, but vegan, on the side, lightly toasted, with a dash of ‘I’m sorry, what?’—customizing your order is totally okay, within reason.
-But turning your meal into a custom-built car with features even the chef didn’t know existed?
-That’s when servers start wondering if they’re waiting tables or playing a culinary version of Tetris.
+On a gluten-free bun, no tomatoes, with extra cheese, but vegan – on the side, lightly toasted, with a pinch of ‘I’m sorry, what’. —feel free to modify your order, within limits.
+But making your meal a custom car with options the chef himself didn’t know about?
+It’s when servers’ thoughts turn to whether they are waiting tables or playing the culinary version of Tetris.

 6. The Mobile Phone Zombies